theednaffattack/react-redux-graphql-passport-starter/README.md

 It provides server-side rendering.

-It's based on https://github.com/mtiger2k/react-redux-graphql-passport-starter but without the mongo, and with some style cleanup.
+It's based on [mtiger2k's starterkit](https://github.com/mtiger2k/react-redux-graphql-passport-starter).
+I replaced their mongodb user store with a dummy store to keep things simple for experimentation.
+Also I changed a bunch of code layout & style.

-Log in as `user1` with password `pass1` and use the remote counter.
+I added a couple authentication examples: Log in as `user1` with password `pass1` and use the remote counter.
 Then, try using the remote counter as `user2` / `pass2` -- note the error messages.
+See [api/schema.js](https://github.com/bnchdrff/react-redux-graphql-passport-starter/blob/master/api/schema.js#L49).

+Also, I added an example of filtering subscription events in [api/subscriptions.js](https://github.com/bnchdrff/react-redux-graphql-passport-starter/blob/master/api/subscriptions.js#L12) -- by choosing which events propagate to which clients you can save a lot of computing & network traffic.

+Finally I added in server-side rendering for the bits that make sense -- not the forms, yet, though!

 ## About